UniversityRadioYork/ury-playd/index.md

   - Text-based TCP/IP interface;
   - Cross-platform: we've built it on Windows, FreeBSD, OS X, and some GNU/Linux distributions.

+## Legal

+playd itself is licensed under the [MIT licence].
+However, it includes, and uses, code under other licences, including the LGPL.
+A full build of playd is likely to come under the GPL, due to optional sound library dependencies.

+## Installation

+You can find the latest code, and instructions on how to use it, at playd's [GitHub] page.

+## Usage

+See the [man page] for usage instructions.

 ## Resources